libretime/libretime/docs/admin-manual/setup/install.md

 import CodeBlock from '@theme/CodeBlock';
 import vars from '@site/vars';

-This guide will walk you though the steps required to install LibreTime on your system.
+This guide walk you though the steps required to install LibreTime on your system.

 :::tip